siffiejoe/lua-classy/README.md

 print( class.is_a( AnotherClass, SomeClass ) )   -->  true
 ```

-When defining a class, the first argument is the class name, that can
+When defining a class, the first argument is the class name, which can
-be queried for a class/object table later using the `class.name()`
+be retrieved for a class/object table later using the `class.name()`
 function.
 Additional arguments are base classes, which must be class
 tables returned by previous calls to this module.